Agent Orange exposure and VA disability compensation

-You may be eligible for VA disability benefits if you meet both of the requirements listed below.
+You may be eligible for VA disability benefits if you meet both of these requirements.

-- Have an illness that’s caused by exposure to Agent Orange, and
+- You have an illness that’s caused by exposure to Agent Orange, and

-- Served in a location that exposed you to Agent Orange
+- You served in a location that exposed you to Agent Orange

 Full eligibility requirements

 We determine eligibility based on the facts of each Veteran’s claim.
 But we assume that certain cancers and other illnesses are caused by Agent Orange.
 We call these presumptive diseases.
 And we assume that Veterans who served in certain locations were exposed to Agent Orange.
 We refer to this as presumptive exposure.

 When sound medical and scientific evidence shows that an illness is caused by Agent Orange exposure, we add it to our list of presumptive diseases.
 If you’ve been diagnosed with one of these illnesses, you don’t need to prove that it started during—or got worse because of—your military service.